 After completing an investigation and prior to completing a determination regarding responsibility, RCC will hold a live hearing to provide the Complainant and Respondent an opportunity to respond to the evidence gathered before a Decision-Maker.
 Neither Party may choose to waive the right to a live hearing, but the Parties can choose whether to participate in the hearing or answer some or all cross-examination questions.

 Notice

-RCC will provide all Parties and their Process Advisors written notice of the date, time, location, participants, and purpose of a hearing with sufficient time for the Party to prepare to participate.
+If RCC proceeds to a hearing, RCC will provide all Parties written notice of the date, time, location, participants, and purpose of a hearing with sufficient time for the Party to prepare to participate.

 Hearing Format